Tom Jeffords: Later life and death

-Jeffords relocated to Tombstone, AZ, where he was part owner of a number of mines.
+Jeffords relocated to Tombstone, Arizona, where he was part owner of a number of mines.
 He staked claims in the Huachuca, Dos Cabezas, and Chiricahua Mountains.
 With Nicholas Rogers and Sidney De Long, he staked a claim to the famed Brunckow Mine in 1875 and remained in control of it into the 1880s.
-He was a partner in a mine in Santa Rita, NM and head of a company trying to supply water to the city of Tucson, AZ.
+He was a partner in a mine in Santa Rita, New Mexico, and head of a company trying to supply water to the city of Tucson, Arizona.
 He lived out the last 22 years of his life in the Tortolita Mountains north of Tucson, at a homestead near the Owlhead Buttes.
 He died on February 19, 1914, and was buried in Tucson's Evergreen Cemetery.

 A monument was dedicated to Jeffords in Evergreen Cemetery in 1964.

 In popular culture

 The story of Jeffords, General Howard, Cochise, and the Apache wars was told in historically-based but dramatized form in a novel by Elliott Arnold called Blood Brother.
 The novel was adapted into the Delmer Daves's film Broken Arrow (1950).
 James Stewart played Jeffords in the movie.
 It was later adapted into a 1956 television show that ran for 72 episodes, in which John Lupton played Jeffords.